 The Edelweiss Team

-The eleven team members located at headquarters in Austria, the 14 customer service agents in Australia, Brazil, Canada, Czech Republic, Germany, Great Britain, Italy, Mexico, Russia, Spain, Thailand and the United States of America, together with over 40 tours guides worldwide, form a perfectly sized team, where all know each other and work together.
+The 11 team members located at headquarters in Austria, the 13 customer service agents in Australia, Brazil, Canada, Czech Republic, Germany, Indonesia, Italy, Mexico, Poland, Spain, Thailand and the United States of America, together with over 40 tours guides worldwide, form a perfectly sized team, where all know each other and work together.

 Unlike most Edelweiss office members Rainer doesn’t think of Tyrol as the most beautiful place in the world.
 For him Swabia, his ancestral home in south-western Germany, occupies the top spot, in fact he found it so unbearably beautiful that he had to leave it behind, back in 1995, in order to give his senses some rest.
 He moved to – you guessed it – Tyrol, where he still tries, after all these years, to master the local dialect.
 Once relocated Rainer, born in 1969 and a trained economic engineer, took a job with a company that sells giant earth-moving equipment.
 He handled the world-wide marketing of a product line, but when the company wanted him to move up the career ladder by sending him off to some far-flung country, Rainer resisted.
 After all, Tyrol was just too nice to be left behind.